Vance shows polish, Walz hits him on Jan. 6 in notably civil VP debate

 Vance dodged a number of questions.
 (Walz did too.)

 Mr. Vance repeatedly sidestepped when asked about his previous rhetoric.
-He dodged when asked about pushing the conspiracy theory that Haitian refugees in Springfield, Ohio had eaten their neighbors’ pets, pivoting to a reality-based argument that those immigrants were straining local resources.
+He dodged when asked about pushing the conspiracy theory that Haitian refugees in Springfield, Ohio, had eaten their neighbors’ pets, pivoting to a reality-based argument that those immigrants were straining local resources.

 Mr. Vance also pivoted when asked why he’d said in a private 2020 conversation that Mr. Trump had “utterly failed” to pursue populist economic policies during his presidency, claiming that he was actually criticizing Congress, not Trump, for not doing more on issues like tariffs.